bertronika/copris/release-tools/common03-encoding.md

 ...
 ```

-Have you made an encoding file COPRIS doesn't yet include?
+Have you transcribed a national or a well known encoding COPRIS doesn't yet include?
 Contributions are always welcome!

 You may find out that your printer supports a code page, appropriate for your locale, but it isn't selected by default when you turn it on.
-Read on, the chapter about printer feature files isn't only about formatting text, it also explains the custom commands that are used for setting up the printer.
+Read on, the chapter about printer feature files explains session commands which can be used for setting up the printer.